daniel-wrench/reynolds_scales_project/README.md

 6. Publish new version of repo, note no changes to results from v2 which was used and cited for the paper

 ## Research output
-Paper accepted by The Astrophysical Journal: *What is the Reynolds Number of the Solar Wind?* ([ArXiv version](https://arxiv.org/abs/2312.06863)) This work examines multiple ways of calculating an effective Reynolds number of the solar wind, using a portion of the data from this dataset.
+Paper published in The Astrophysical Journal: *[What is the Reynolds Number of the Solar Wind?](https://iopscience.iop.org/article/10.3847/1538-4357/ad118e)*.
+This work examines multiple ways of calculating an effective Reynolds number of the solar wind, using a portion of the data from this dataset.
 A PDF of the article and a poster presented at the 2023 SHINE conference of an earlier version of this work are available in the `doc/` folder.

 Future work is planned to pursue data mining, examining trends and correlations between a variety of quantities; this is discussed later under the heading *Future analysis*.